 Several simulation tools are utilized to verify the performance of the designs, including Maxwell electrical simulation, Computational Fluid Dynamics (CFD) for hydraulic flow simulations, Finite Element Analysis (FEA) for structural and seismic analysis, and XLrotor for torsional dynamic simulation.
-In addition, we use Motor Design Limited (MDL) software for analysis of electrical thermal data and Hayward Tyler’s own Datahawk system to collect vibration data and perform spectral analysis.
+In addition, we use Motor Design Limited (MDL) software for analysis of electrical thermal data.

 Finite Element Analysis (FEA)